 It’s that time of year when endless steins are filled with beer and people donning traditional Bavarian attire flock together.
 It’s Oktoberfest, but like last year and the years before, our calendars definitely still say it’s September.

 The history of Oktoberfest goes back to Oct.
 12, 1810, when Bavarian Crown Prince Ludwig married Therese of Saxe-Hildburghausen.
 The people of Munich were invited to partake in festivities on the fields where the couple was married – and where Oktoberfest is still held every year – to help celebrate the wedding.

 The festivities lasted five days and ended in horse races, and it was decided that the events should take place every October as a festival for Bavaria.
 No one messed up the date, but at some point someone realized that it would probably be better to hold the event when it would be warmer.
 And so Oktoberfest was moved to the end of September and now it always begins the third weekend of September and ends the first weekend of October.

-2016 marks the 183rd Oktoberfest celebration (some have been canceled due to weather) on the fields that came to be named Theresienwiese (Therese’s fields), or “Wies’n” to the locals.
+2017 marks the 184th Oktoberfest celebration on the fields that came to be named Theresienwiese (Therese’s fields), or “Wies’n” to the locals.

 While horse races were originally the big event of the celebration, those ceased after a while.
 But at least one pastime has remained through it all: drinking.